-Choose File > Save.
-You will notice some disk activity while AutoCAD saves the file to the hard disk.
-As an alternative to choosing File > Save from the menu, you can type Alt+F S. This is the accelerator key, also called hotkey, for the File > Save command.
+Choose File \rightarrow Save.
+You will notice some disk activity while AutoCAD saves the file to the hard disk and you'll see a progress indicator in the status bar.
+As an alternative to choosing File \rightarrow Save from the menu, you can press Alt+F S. This is the accelerator key combination, also called hotkey, for the File \rightarrow Save command.